💡 Download the complete guide to AI-generated synthetic data!

 The European data privacy landscape in 2022

 Let’s be clear.
 The ambition to secure customer data is the right one.
 Banks must take security seriously, especially in an increasingly volatile cybersecurity environment.
 However, this cannot take place at the expense of innovation.
 The good news is that there are tools to help.
 Privacy-enhancing technologies (PETs) are crucial ingredients of a tech-forward banking capability stack.
 It's high time for banking executives, CIOs, and CDOs to get rid of their digital banking blindspots.
-Banks must stop using legacy data anonymization techniques that endanger privacy and hinder innovation.
-Data anonymization methods, like randomization, permutation, generalization, and pseudonymization, carry a high risk of re-identification or destroy data utility.
+Banks must stop using legacy data anonymization tools that endanger privacy and hinder innovation.
+Data anonymization methods, like randomization, permutation, and generalization, carry a high risk of re-identification or destroy data utility.

 Maurizio Poletto, Chief Platform Officer at Erste Group Bank AG, said in The Executive's Guide to Accelerating Artificial Intelligence and Data Innovation with Synthetic Data: